icl-utk-edu/hpcc/README.txt

 - `HPL_USE_GETPROCESSTIMES`: if this symbol is defined then Windows-specific `GetProcessTimes()` function will be used to measure the elapsed CPU time.
+- `USE_MULTIPLE_RECV`: if this symbol is defined then multiple non-blocking receives will be posted simultaneously.
+By default only one non-blocking receive is posted.
 - `RA_SANDIA_NOPT`: if this symbol is defined the
 HPC Challenge standard algorithm for Global RandomAccess will not be used.
-Instead, instead an alternative implementation from Sandia National Laboratory will be used.
+Instead, an alternative implementation from Sandia National Laboratory will be used.
 - `RA_SANDIA_OPT2`: if this symbol is defined the
 HPC Challenge standard algorithm for Global RandomAccess will not be used.
-Instead, instead an alternative implementation from Sandia National Laboratory will be used.
+Instead, an alternative implementation from Sandia National Laboratory will be used.
 This implementation is optimized for number of processors being powers of two.
 - `USING_FFTW`: if this symbol is defined the standard